muriatic/40pctPP/README.md

 Complexity is Fear_
 <hr>
 <br>
-A simple programming language written for 40 % keyboards
+A simple programming language written for 40 % keyboards with the hopes of teaching me C++

 ## NOTICE: